staheri14/Guard/README.md

 1. **Show registered nodes:** Shows the list of registered nodes.
 2. **Broadcast initialize requests:** Initializes every registered node (i.e. runs the construction and guard assignment phases) and makes the skip-graph ready for authenticated searches.
 3. **Start experiments:** Runs the experiments.
 Each node will perform `ROUND_COUNT` many *round*s to complete the experiment.
+4. **Collect logs:** Downloads the log files stored at every registered node in the system and merges them into a single `.csv` file.
-4. **Terminate the skip-graph:** Terminates the TTP and remotely terminates every registered node in the skip-graph.
+5. **Terminate the skip-graph:** Terminates the TTP and remotely terminates every registered node in the skip-graph.

 After all the nodes are registered with the TTP, the whole experiment can be controlled through TTP.
 In order to take measurements, the operations need to be performed with respect to their numerical order (i.e. first 2, then 3, and finally 4.)